What is Supply Chain Visibility?

 Stage 3: Visibility in the Payment and Invoice Audit Stage

-Because the invoice payment and auditing stage is further downstream, it does not get the attention it deserves with regard to supply chain visibility.
-While it may not have as direct of an impact on the ordering or movement of freight, it has direct financial impact on a company’s supply chain.
+Because the invoice audit and payment stage is further downstream, it does not get the attention it deserves concerning supply chain visibility.
+While it may not have as direct of an impact on the ordering or movement of freight, it has a direct financial impact on a company’s supply chain.
 Full visibility in this stage directly translates to hard dollar savings.

 Manual Execution – A manual environment in this stage entails working entirely off spreadsheets.
 This process is very time intensive, often requiring multiple full-time employees to manage.
 The exact precision of accounting necessitates multiple invoice audits to confirm the amount stated is the amount owed, and that the amount paid matches.

 Multiple audits help reduce the amount of error but can come at the cost of crippling an organization’s cash flow.
 A single shipment may have several invoices associated with it, all being sent at different times.
 Without any upstream visibility, pairing invoices accordingly quickly becomes an extremely fractured task that ties up too many internal resources.

 Automatic Execution – Automating the freight invoice and auditing phase is typically done through an on-premise or cloud-based program like QuickBooks.

 Though that software runs more efficiently than keeping data on spreadsheets, being specifically designed for accounting functions, the process of keeping track of invoices and auditing is still time-consuming.
 Financial information may be stored in separate ledgers, which makes pulling this information from each silo tedious to create a report.

 Also, an automated solution does not give upstream visibility to finances related to the order or in-transit stages, so organizations still require a balancing act between the time spent auditing invoices and keeping a stable cash flow.